IBM-Swift/generator-swiftserver/refresh/templates/common/README.scaffold.md

 The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Alert Notification client in the boilerplate code.

 A quick start guide to the IBM Alert Notification Service on Bluemix can be found [here](https://www.ibm.com/blogs/bluemix/2015/12/quick-start-guide-to-alert-notification-service/).
 <%   } -%>
+<%   if (alertnotification) { -%>
+#### Alert Notification
+This application uses the [Alert Notification SDK package](https://github.com/IBM-Swift/alert-notification-sdk), which allows Swift developers to utilize the Alert Notifications Bluemix service in their applications, allowing for the proactive remediation of issues for applications running on the Bluemix cloud.
+Alerts and messages can be created, received and deleted through the use of this SDK.

+This SDK is for the consumption/usage of the Alert Notification service and not for administration of the service.
+Adding users, groups, notification policies, etc. should be done through the Bluemix dashboard.

+Boilerplate code for creating a client object for the Alert Notification API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Alert Notification client in the boilerplate code.

+More information about the Alert Notification Service can be found [here](https://www.ibm.com/blogs/bluemix/2015/12/quick-start-guide-to-alert-notification-service/)
+<%   } -%>
 <%   if (pushnotifications) { -%>
 #### Push Notifications